-The failure of COP25, the summit of the countries of the world in Madrid December 2019, was nothing new.
+The failure of COP26, the summit of the countries of the world in 2021, was nothing new.
 For 25 years now these summits have failed to deal with the enormous problem of global warming.

 Here in the right column are articles about the summits published by CPNN from since the landmark Rio+20 conference in 2012.

-CPNN has also published several bulletins critiquing the summits.
-One is planned for January 2020.
+CPNN has published several bulletins critiquing the summits.
+One was published in January 2020.
 Another was published following COP21 at the end of 2015 which produced the so-called “Paris Agreement.”

 At that time we said:

 There are many contradictory opinions about the results of the Paris Climate Agreement, so CPNN turned to two of the most independent and scientific authorities, James Hanson, the former Nasa scientist, who first alerted the world to climate change in 1988, and Naomi Klein, Canadian author, social activist, and filmmaker known for her political analyses and criticism of corporate globalization (see CPNN review of her most recent book, This Changes Everything).

 According to James Hanson the agreement is a complete fraud, diverting us from the real cause of global warming. which is the continued reliance on oil and coal.
 According to his most recent research, if we do not radically cut this reliance, “the sea level could soon be up to five meters higher than it is today by the latter part of this century [which] would inundate many of the world’s cities, including London, New York, Miami and Shanghai.